 - publishing reports on the impact DER is having on the energy system, the technical options required to mitigate risks, and the resulting consumer benefits

-DER Minimum technical standards rule change proposal:
+DER Minimum technical standards rule change proposal

-- Support the security and reliability of the energy system by responding in an appropriate manner during power system events
+- Support the security and reliability of the energy system

 - Enable access to future energy marketplaces and DER services for energy consumers